The Spot Teen Drop-In Center a hub for safe fun

 The center opened last September with the start of the school year for a few days a week and is now open four days a week after-school until 5 p.m.

 “Teenagers eat a lot, we know this!”
-Grove said with a laugh.
+Gove said with a laugh.
 “We try to keep enough food for them and would love snack food donations, but we have our food handler’s card and make sure to keep the hot food at the proper temperatures.
 And if the kids don’t like what we cook, we have other options for them.”

 The center not only offers one “hot meal” cooked especially for the teens, but also snacks, water, and some other quick meal options.
-Grove said sometimes, teens from low income households ask to take food home with them, which is why The Spot keeps plenty of take-away food containers handy.
+Gove said sometimes, teens from low income households ask to take food home with them, which is why The Spot keeps plenty of take-away food containers handy.

-“For some of these teens, we know it’s their only after-school meal, so they ask for second or third helpings and take some home,” Grove said.
+“For some of these teens, we know it’s their only after-school meal, so they ask for second or third helpings and take some home,” Gove said.
 “We don’t ask questions.
 We just give and hope they can keep coming back.
 If we can be a good place for them, that’s great.”

 The Spot needs more food donations.
-Grove said it would also be great to partner with a local restaurant to sponsor a free meal or meal program for the kids, since that is their biggest need.
+Gove said it would also be great to partner with a local restaurant to sponsor a free meal or meal program for the kids, since that is their biggest need.

 Apart from food, the center has all the other amenities teenagers love: A big screen TV for playing X-Box, a pool table, a foosball table, fluffy couches, tables and chairs, stacks of board games, plus a computer station for homework and appropriate Internet content.